slam-bert/dotfiles/README.md

 - Font: terminus
 - Theme: solarized-dark

-My configs will not work on most Linux or BSD setups (excluding OpenBSD).
-Tinkering will be required.
+My configs will require tinkering (all suckless software is compiled with clang)